 Leonard Bernstein At 100

-The GRAMMY Museum at L.A.
-LIVE is pleased to announce a special traveling exhibit as part of the worldwide celebration of the 100th birthday of Leonard Bernstein.
-The exhibit, titled Leonard Bernstein At 100, will premiere Sept.
+The GRAMMY Museum L.A.
+LIVE is pleased to present a special traveling exhibit as part of the worldwide celebration of the 100th birthday of Leonard Bernstein.
+The exhibit, titled Leonard Bernstein At 100, premiered Sept.
 21, 2017, at the John F. Kennedy Center for the Performing Arts in Washington, D.C.
-It will then open at The New York Public Library for the Performing Arts on Dec.
-12, 2017, and the Skirball Cultural Center in Los Angeles on April 26, 2018.
+It opens at The New York Public Library for the Performing Arts on Dec.
+8, 2017, and the Skirball Cultural Center in Los Angeles on April 26, 2018.

 Leonard Bernstein at 100 celebrates the centennial of America's greatest classical composer and conductor.
 Drawing from more than 150 photographs, personal items, papers, scores, correspondence, costumes, furniture, and films, Leonard Bernstein at 100 marks the official exhibit of the centennial and is the most comprehensive retrospective of Bernstein's life and career ever staged in a museum setting.